Prem-ium/Referral-Link-Me/README.md

 ## Sponsor Benefits
-Established Silver/Gold GitHub Sponsors on logs for 1+ month may be eligible for additional reward amounts.
+Established Silver/Gold Tier GitHub Sponsors on logs for 3+ months may be eligible for an additional reward.

 ## Terms and Conditions